memory-agape/memoin/README.md

 # Supports

-- BitFlyer supported only（Will be support other exchangers.）
+- BitFlyer only (Will support other exchangers)
-- Supported streaming API
+- Supports Streaming API
 - See: https://lightning.bitflyer.com/docs?lang=en

 # Examples

 - See examples

-# Donate
+# Donations

+- Donations are always welcome.
+They help me develop.
-- I want donate!! please remittance to my bit coin address (**321KChd61h3kp7XfkGz6rWiSNdhZiJMxSf**)
+- Please make remittance to my bitcoin address (**321KChd61h3kp7XfkGz6rWiSNdhZiJMxSf**)

-# Issue and Pull request
+# Issues and Pull requests

-- If you have new ideas, or found bugs?
-Welcome to join this project!
+- Have new ideas, or found bugs?
+Join this project!